electron/electron/docs/tutorial/automated-testing-with-a-custom-driver.md

 appProcess.send({my: 'message'})
 ```

-From within the Electron app, you can listen for messages and send replies using the nodejs[process](https://nodejs.org/api/process.html) API:
+From within the Electron app, you can listen for messages and send replies using the nodejs [process](https://nodejs.org/api/process.html) API:

 ```js
 // listen for IPC messages from the test suite